mo3azahmed/Discord-AI-Chatbot/README.md

+**TL;DR:**
-A very simple Discord bot that lets you chat with **Gemini AI** directly through Discord.
+A super simple Discord bot that lets you chat with Gemini AI.
+Just mention the bot in a server and it’ll reply.

+Setup:

+Put your Discord token and Gemini API key in a .env file (or hardcode if you don’t care).

+Run it, ping it, get answers.
+Easy.

 **Features:**